Creative ways to fund on-demand public transportation and microtransit• 8 min read

 Several states offer transportation grants specifically for innovative transit services, while other grant programs focus on policy objectives, like reducing greenhouse gas emissions or increasing access to jobs.
 In both cases, a proposal to deploy microtransit can make for a compelling application.

-For example, the Rail and Transit Division of Massachusetts Department of Transportation provided $4.2M in grants in 2020 for “projects aimed at meeting workforce transportation needs around the Commonwealth.”
+- The Rail and Transit Division of Massachusetts Department of Transportation provided $4.2M in grants in 2020 for “projects aimed at meeting workforce transportation needs around the Commonwealth.”
 Through this program, the Worcester Regional Transit Authority (WRTA) in Westborough, MA received a $460,000 grant to pilot a public-private, on-demand shuttle service.
-California has a number of programs that provide grants for innovative, sustainable, and equitable transit including $17M in grants for Clean Mobility Options and $22M for the Sustainable Transportation Equity Project (STEP) from the California Air Resources Board (CARB) and $146M in funding for the Low Carbon Transit Operations Program from CalTrans.

 Congestion pricing, TNC fees, and tolling.